ImSwitch/ImSwitch/docs/use-cases.rst

 the motor shaft in an analogous way as described above.
 After the alignment, the acquisition itself is trivial.
 Define number
-of OPT steps you want to acquire. `Note:` If the number of steps does not divide the number of motor steps per revolution without remaider, confirmation will be requested whether to proceed with the acquisition.
+of OPT steps you want to acquire. `Note:` If the number of steps does not divide the number of motor steps per revolution without remainder, confirmation will be requested whether to proceed with the acquisition.
 If yes, you introduce certain rounding error casting the requested steps (real numbers) to the ones of the motor (integer numbers).
 Ee have not tested experimentally, how big of an effect this has on the resulting reconstruction.